 Keywords: correlation; Borg; metabolic load; percent of heart rate reserve; muscle fatigue; electromyography

 Relevance to industry: Hispanic migrant agricultural workers are essential in the North American food supply chain.
 While they have been exposed to occupational ergonomic risks, subjective research instruments developed for exercise physiology and in other population, such as young healthy white adults, may not be applicable for use in migrant farmworkers.
 This research examined the correlations between the subjective scales and directly-measured physical measures of effort.
 The results could be used by practitioners to decide whether to use the less expensive and simpler to use subjective scales and how to interpret the outcomes in relation to the actual workloads.
+The results of this study informed ergonomics practitioners that subjective effort surveys like Borg scales used in exercises among healthy young men might not be able to accurately quantify effort or fatigue among the Hispanic farmworker population.

 1. Introduction

-1.1.
-Context of Hispanic migrant farmworkers in North America

-In the past several decades, the majority of farmworkers in the United States are Hispanic migrants and more than half of the population do not have authorization to work in the United States (Castillo et al., 2021).
-Despite being essential to the North American economy, Despite being essential to the North American economy, language, cultural, immigration status, and educational barriers can negatively affect the migrant farmworkers’ ability to communicate and/or characterize the exposure to physical workplace hazards.
+In the past several decades, the majority of farmworkers in the United States and Canada are Hispanic migrants and more than half of the population do not have authorization to work in the United States (Castillo et al., 2021).
+Despite being essential to the North American economy, language, cultural, immigration status, and educational barriers can negatively affect the migrant farmworkers’ ability to communicate and/or characterize the exposure to physical workplace hazards.
 Compared to US-born farmworkers, undocumented Hispanic workers had more precarious work, earn less, and are more often paid piece rate than hourly (Reid & Schenker, 2016).
 This situation has led to more exposure to physical and mental stress (Clouser et al., 2018; Panikkar & Barrett, 2021), ultimately contributing to work-related musculoskeletal injuries (Cooper et al., 2006; McCurdy et al., 2003).
-Additionally, these known problems are affected by increasing age and being female (Shah et al., 2009; McCurdy et al., 2003).
+Particularly, according to a study of using physician’s examinations in the United States, there were 35% prevalence of work-related musculoskeletal disorders among Latino migrant farmworkers (Mora et al., 2016).
+Moreover, the Latino migrant farmworkers have been facing language barriers (Hennebry et al., 2016), which impacted their risks in occupational health and safety (Viveros-Guzmán & Gertler, 2015); in the meantime, they were not likely to report their poor working conditions (Landry et al., 2021).
+Additionally, these known problems have been affected by increasing age and being female (Shah et al., 2009; McCurdy et al., 2003) as well as being compensated in a piece rate, which could incentivize them to work harder and avoid taking frequent or long breaks (Johansson et al., 2010).

+Field ergonomic assessment can be conducted by direct measurement with sensors and by questionnaires of subjective self-reported ratings.
+Various available subjective ergonomic assessment tools such as RULA, REBA, Borg RPE , Borg CR-10 and Standardized Nordic Questionnaires were used to assess ergonomic risk factors among other agricultural workers population (Boriboonsuksri et al., 2022).
 Notwithstanding, the development and validation of subjective work assessment tools for this population has been lacking.

-1.2.
-Direct measurement and subjective self-reported questions in ergonomic assessment

-Field ergonomic assessment can be directly-measured with sensors and subjectively participant’s self-reported ratings.

-Metabolic equivalent (MET), defined as the oxygen consumption of a person and representing a rate at which a person burns energy, has been widely accepted as a measures for the intensity of a physical exercise or work among adults aged 18 to 65 years (Cristi-Montero, 2016; Haskel et al., 2007).
-Since it is difficult to measure oxygen consumption outside laboratories, numerous studies estimated the MET using other measures that are feasible in the field such as acceleration (Evans et al., 2022; Nakanishi et al., 2018) and heart rate (Caballero et al., 2019; Keytel et al., 2005; Nakanishi et al., 2018).
-In occupational health, a heart-rate-based approach was also developed for determining the cost effectiveness of ergonomic interventions including break strategies, i.e. duration and frequency, as well as the provision of air-conditioning (Bedny et al., 2001).
-In agricultural field settings, heart rates were used for evaluating work conditions in several activities such as cultivating potatoes (Das et al., 2013), rice (Sahu et al., 2013), wheat (Alka et al., 2014) and apples (Thamsuwan et al., 2019).
-However, one drawback with heart rate-based methods is that heart rate varies by age, sex, BMI and fitness (Hiilloskorpi et al., 1999).
-For the aforementioned reasons, percent heart rate reserve (% HRR), which adjusts for the maximum heart rate and resting heart rate, and has a strong association with the oxygen uptake (Cunha et al., 2011), has been proposed to be a predictor of MET.
-On farms, % HRR was used for evaluating an assistive device for digging task (Dewi & Komatsuzaki, 2018).